openstack/swift/doc/source/overview_container_sharding.rst

 ~~~~~

 The sharder performs a basic audit which simply makes sure the current shard’s
-range exists in the root’s pivot_ranges table.
+range exists in the root’s shard_ranges table.
 If it's the root container,
 check to see if there are any overlapping or missing ranges.

 If a container is missing from the root container's ranges then we need to